fanoframework/fanoframework.github.io/security/http-verb-tunnelling/index.md

 ## What is it?

-HTTP verb tunnelling is actually hack.
+HTTP verb tunnelling (sometime called HTTP method override) is actually hack.
 This is provided to solve situation where web application running behind strict-policy firewall which only allows GET and POST request.

 To allow PUT, DELETE, OPTIONS, PATCH method to be used, developer can use POST method and `X-Http-Method-Override` request header set to appropriate method as shown in following snippet,